drmeloy/waterfalls-fe/README.md

 The back end is built with:
 - Django (Python)

 The back end is hosted on a Window's provisioned AWS EC2 instance, with the database being ran on an AWS RDS PostgreSQL instance.
-[Click here to view the backend repository.](https://github.com/drmeloy/waterfalls)
+[Click here to view the back end repository.](https://github.com/drmeloy/waterfalls)

 ### Pages and navigation: